 So I see that each part has a numbered sticker on it and a “cam” system where a screw attached to one part one part is inserted into the cam’s hole and then swiveled shut.
 This eliminates the need for tools, although you do have to push parts together.
 That gets a bit tough when dealing with wooden dowels, but short of using a soft mallet with a wash cloth, just expect to push hard and firmly, once you’ve lined the holes up correctly.

 As an aid to seeing the holes once some of the parts have been assembled, my flashlight of choice is a hand-cranked LED model because it never runs out of power.

-The assembly process for the Sanus Basic Series BFV546 Audio Video Stand took under 2 hours.
-That 9 retail buys you a nice piece of furniture that will compliment whatever room it’s is a given.
+Bottom line: The assembly process for the Sanus Basic Series BFV546 Audio Video Stand took under 2 hours.
+That $399 retail buys you a nice piece of furniture that will compliment whatever room it’s is a given.
 But even better is that my home theater is now as good to look at as it is when in use.